The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 If you dream about spending your life traveling the world, you’re not alone.
-Plenty of people use credit card travel hacking to fund vacations, honeymoons and round-the-world tours—and some people even use credit cards to finance a full-time travel lifestyle.
+Plenty of people use credit card travel hacking to fund vacations, honeymoons and round-the-world tours — and some people even use credit cards to finance a full-time travel lifestyle.

 “We’re always traveling,” explains Veronica Hanson, a 35-year-old travel hacker with a husband and two young children.
 “We are nomads.”

-Hanson shares her family’s travel story at Nomad Veronica.
 “Our latest trip started the first week of December and will include five countries.
 Without the credit cards, it would have cost around $45,000.
 Instead, we paid $1,600 for four people.
 All first class or Delta One, all with points.”

 Travel hacking takes a little work, but once you start earning free flights, free nights and free airport lounge access, it might end up being well worth it.
 Here’s how Hanson gets it done, and what she’s learned along the way.

-How I got started with credit
+How Hanson got started with credit

-“I had 24 credit cards, $17,000 in credit card debt and a tanked credit score,” Hanson explained.
+“I had 24 credit cards, $17,000 in credit card debt and a tanked credit score,” Hanson explains.
 “I picked up extra jobs, side hustles.
 I was even running a business in order to snowball my debt payments.”

-Hanson is currently debt-free—and doesn’t plan on getting into credit card debt ever again.
+Hanson is currently debt-free — and doesn’t plan on getting into credit card debt ever again.

 “The power of credit cards is not the fact that they will loan you money,” says Hanson.
 “The power of credit cards comes when you accumulate points and pay off the balance every single month.”

-How I got into travel hacking
+How Hanson got into travel hacking

 Hanson’s travel hacking journey didn’t start with credit cards.
 Instead, it started when she became interested in airline and hotel loyalty programs.

 After Hanson and her husband became loyalty program members, Hanson realized that she could save even more money if she signed up for each program’s co-branded credit card.
-“The front desk agents kept telling us how much we could save if we got a Hyatt credit card,” she said.
+“The front desk agents kept telling us how much we could save if we got a Hyatt credit card,” she says.
 “I was building good credit, so I thought it was a good plan.”